Animals in Cyprus

 We are not sure if this comes under animals or wildlife,

-but so as not to upset Andreas we will put it here.
+but so as not to upset Andreas we will put it here, whereas the wild donkeys of the Karpas get their spot on the wildlife page.

 The cats in Cyprus are numerous and have a delightful character on the whole.
 The are excellent mousers and also will kill snakes and other wildlife which may invade your home, including the huge field cockroaches.
 These are not the same as the smaller house cockroaches, they look similar but are in comparison much, much bigger.
 They fly in from the fields, come up from the drains.
 The authorities used to come every year and put DDT down the drains for the mosquito's, but they stopped doing it in about 1982.